nawanacoyle/COVID-19-prediction-project/README.md

 # COVID-19-prediction-project
-Analyzes the COVID-19 cases and deaths and identify the pattern for the next 3 months.
+Analyzes the COVID-19 cases and deaths and identify the patterns and forecast cases for the next 3 months.